morauszkia/coding-notes/python/conditionals.md

-# Control Flow in Python

-Under this title two main topics will be discussed: conditional logic and loops.

-- Conditional logic makes it possible to run specific lines of code only if a condition is satisfied.
-- Loops let us run the same code again and again without code duplication
+---
+prev:
+  text: "Basics"
+  link: "./basics"
+next:
+  text: "Loops"
+  link: "./loops"
+---

-## Conditional Logic
+# Conditional Logic

 Conditional statements serve to run certain lines of code only if the condition we specify is true.
 To define our conditions, we use comparison and logical operators to express a potentially complex condition

-### Comparison and Logical operators {#operators}
+## Comparison and Logical operators {#operators}

 Python uses the usual operators to compare values.